We were made for such a time as this. And so were you.

 The COVID-19 pandemic is serious and urgent, changing people’s lives day-by-day.
 With more than 40 years of experience responding to disasters with life-saving medical interventions, we are bringing the best of what we have to fight this deadly outbreak.
 We are determined in our hope that this crisis can be overcome.
 That lives can be saved and communities healed.

 We know that every crisis is different.
 Every response is unique.
 That’s why we’re nimble and agile.
-We pivoted our entire organization to prevent the spread of COVID-19 and to support local health systems in responding to it.
+We pivoted our entire organization to prevent the spread of COVID-19 and to support local health systems.
 Every day brings more confirmed cases, new information and changing needs.

 We are moving quickly.
 At this moment, here are some of the biggest challenges we’re helping relieve:

 - COVID-19 testing is crucial.
-As COVID-19 spreads, hospital emergency rooms are busy seeing people possibly infected with the virus.
-To meet the rapidly growing demand for tests, many hospitals have set up drive-thru screening sites.
+To meet the rapidly growing demand for tests, many communities have set up drive-thru screening sites.
 We quickly repurposed our fleet of Mobile Dental vans to provide COVID-19 testing in Washington State.
-These clinics serve vulnerable populations – including unhoused, immigrant, and low-income populations – in hotspots around the state.
+These clinics serve vulnerable populations – including unhoused, immigrant and low-income populations – in hotspots around the state.

 - There is a need for Personal Protective Equipment.
 So we’ve shipped out our stock of Personal Protective Equipment to help supply local hospitals and raided our mobile dental vans to hand over masks and gloves to frontline health workers.